Developer Guide for Intel® SDK for OpenCL™ Applications

 This API call is the same as the call shown in the Trace View.

-When selecting a memory object from the drop-down list, or alternatively selecting a memory object state, the Trace View automatically highlights the API call that is related to that state:
+When selecting an Image from the drop-down, or alternatively selecting an Image state, the Trace View automatically highlights the API call that is related to that state:

 To configure the number of states to save per each memory object (Image, Buffers and SubBuffers) see Configuring the API Debugger